Vintage Hi-Fi Info

 Playing Records Like They Used To Be.

-This page was where our Hifi pages started.
-One page about Old Record players that grew into the multi pages of today.
+This page was where our Hifi pages started in 2010.
+One random page about Old Record Players that grew into the multi pages site of today.

 For many buyers in the 1950s & 60s a cheap Dansette or similar portable or table top type 45/LP player was a low-cost essential item to buy or hire-purchase & as the popularity of 45s & LPs grew, those by mid 1958 refusing both 45 & LP were Dinosaurs.
 But even in 1958 the amount of wind-up Gramophones even & the classy 78-only Radiograms from the 1932 Pye G-RG with the famous 'Sunburst' design, very smart in oak compared to the more ordinary Pye G radio in walnut, to the 1947 Decca Decola & 1949 Murphy A138R, a great design that looks like a rocket with a crazy sticking-out tuner dial part, with the more early-hi-fi designs, together with those ugly ones no-one wants now for a tenner were still in use must have been in the millions.
 The buyers of 78s by 1958 were more aged & only really buying a pop hit that crossed beyond the Teenage market as they didn't feel the need to ditch the 78-only player as their music was all on 78.
 But the pre-war grams usually faded away around this time (or earlier) as the primitive 'pepperpot' capacitors dried out, but replace the caps discretely & all comes back to life.
 Keep the old bits intact though.
 You sadly see these early grams butchered in the late 50s-early 60s & nasty cheap late Garrard or Collaro turntables put in, never a 301 though.
 A wind-up type or old heavy magnet arm early electric turntable using steel needles was too hard on a loud cut 50s 78, it weighed several ounces.
 All before the lighter needle pickups (eg Columbia & Decca pickups) & then the crystal ones from the early 50s.
 The 1930s arms suited lower cut 78s & with the weight stayed solid in the grooves, but a loud R&R 78 would get the grooves smashed with a steel needle as the weight stopped rapid movements loud 78s needed, just look at the grey grooves & lack of real sound.
 Playing an early Bing Crosby "Stardust" 78 on an early 1930s gram, all in working order, as it was played on at the time sounds really eerie especially with the creepy Max Fleischer type intro.
 The 1932 Pye G-RG with it's Mazda AC PEN output valve gave a less crisp sound than later grams but with an unique vocal volume and rich tone as this early 4w output valve gave, all harmonics & distortion but in a good way, just as it was heard at the time.
 The classy deco Collaro arm (no model number, must be their first electric one) in the G-RG tracks at a mighty 132 grams, over 4.5 ounces.
 Later Collaro were nearly as bad as BSR as many old companies cheaped out to survive.
 Any buyer of pre-war 78s should have an early gram to hear what their Grandparents heard at the time and have fun taking the moving iron pickup apart to redo the solidified rubbers & try not to naff the fine coil wire.